 PaRC is formed for educational, research and charitable purposes in the fields of parks and leisure, and specifically for the following key objectives:

 The key objectives will be achieved by the following and related activities:

 The geographic focus of PaRC is Australasia – the Western Pacific Islands, Australia and New Zealand.
 “Parks and leisure” includes parks, gardens, open space, leisure, sport and recreation.

 PaRC consists of two limbs.
-The Document Library was switched live on 28 February 2020 and on the date of the official launch, 23 June 2021, moved from development to maintenance mode under the administration of Parks and Leisure Australia.
-Please bookmark both sites and visit regularly.
+The Document Library was switched live on 28 February 2020 and on the official launch, 23 June 2021, moved from development to maintenance mode under the administration of Parks and Leisure Australia (PLA), successor to AIPR.

 This Narratives site supplements the Document Library and has been public since May 2020.
 PaRC Inc., the organisation, is responsible for developing this Narratives site as well as contributing materials to the Document Library.